bappygolder/CodeLibrary/Project Starter/readme.md

 	<script src="js_and_plugins/jquery-3.1.1.min.js"></script> <!--jQuery local: use local or CDN remove the other-->

  ```
- We are laeving both in the project for users to choose which one they want to use.
+ We are leaving both in the project for users to choose which one they want to use.
 Remove one of them for actual project.

 #### [animsition](http://git.blivesta.com/animsition/)